-Update: August trial date set for Washington County school threat suspect
+Update: Washington County school threat suspect files for competency hearing

 MARIETTA, Ohio (WTAP) - Nicholas Hall was arraigned late Thursday afternoon, following his extradition Wednesday from Georgia.